rumeysaulusoy/rumeysaulusoy/README.md

 <h1 align="center">Hi there, I'm Rumeysa.</h1>
-<h3 align="left">I'm a Computer Engineer passionate about software development.
+<h3 align="center">I'm a Computer Engineer passionate about software development.
 I enjoy learning new technologies and applying my knowledge to build useful applications.
 I share my projects here to contribute to the community and improve my skills.</h3>

 &nbsp;